luxcem/apifier/README.md

 Apifier is a very simple HTML parser written in Python.

 It aims to parse HTML document in a declarative way using css selectors.
-Its main purpose is to parse table-like data and paginated data.
+Its main purpose is to parse tabular and/or paginated data.

 ## Example :